 - Boys wearing a tailored shirt may wear it untucked during Terms One and Four.
 In Winter, when wearing the College tie, all boys shirts must be tucked in. - Girls' academic uniform skirts are not to be rolled-up and must sit at the top of the knee or below. - Accessories are restricted to a wristwatch and a Christian symbol on a neck chain.
 Students may wear one small Gold or Silver stud or small Gold or Silver sleeper in the lobe of each ear.
 No other earrings or earring positions are acceptable.
 Face piercing and/or face jewellery is prohibited.
 Hair that is collar length or longer must be tied up.
-Hair must not be streaked, tinted or dyed in colours - that contrast markedly with a student's natural hair colour or complexion.
+Hair must not be streaked, tinted or dyed in colours - Hair that is collar length or longer must be tied up.
+Hair must not be streaked, tinted or dyed in colours that contrast markedly with a student's natural hair colour or complexion.
 Extreme hairstyles are not permitted.
 Haircuts shorter than a number 2 are not acceptable.
 Hairstyles must be of one even length (no undercuts).
 The Principal reserves the right to decide on the acceptability of hairstyles. - Coloured nail polish and visible or obvious make-up are not permitted. - Boys faces are required to be clean-shaven.
-Beards, moustaches and overly-long sideburns are not
+Beards, moustaches and overly-long sideburns are not permitted.